 Karen Hoyt is a blogger who has a story about hepatitis C, cirrhosis, end-stage liver disease, liver cancer, and liver transplantation.
 This excerpt first appeared on Karen’s I Help C blog.

 I’m just like you.
 Part of my days recently have been spent researching, reading online, and jumping into any webinar or group that I can.
-It’s especially important for me to understand how transplant and other immune suppressed be cured of Covid-19.
+It’s especially important for me to understand how transplant recipients and other immune-suppressed people be cured of Covid-19.
 My sweet husband has helped me.
 We’re a little obsessed.
 Finally, after gathering several stories, I wanted to share what I’ve learned.

 Other Immune Suppression from Hepatitis C